AnthonyKopri/deep-music-visualizer/README.md

 ## Installation

-This repo has been tested on Python3
+This repo is a fork of msiegs deep-music-visualizer (https://github.com/msieg/deep-music-visualizer) has been tested on Python3.

 Assuming you have python installed, open terminal and run these commands: